How much should we care about what others know? Jump signals in optimal investment under relative performance concerns: The Multi-Agent Game

+to guarantee that each $S^i$ remains nonnegative at all times.
 So, while the Brownian motions $W^i$ are idiosyncratic noise for respective investor $i = 1,...,n+1$, the Brownian motion $W^0$ accounts for common noise.
-The Poisson random measure $N$ intoduces jumps by placing marks $e \in E$ at common times for all investors.
+The Poisson random measure $N$ introduces jumps by placing marks $e \in E$ at common times for all investors.
 These marks translate into jump sizes $\eta^i(e)$ which may differ between the investors $i=1,\dots,n+1$.

+The Poisson random measure produces \emph{common} jump times with possibly stock-specific price shocks, so this parsimoniously models events that occur simultaneously across the market (e.g.\ macro announcements, sector shocks or common liquidity events) while allowing heterogeneous impacts on different assets or portfolios.
+In other words, the jump times represent \emph{common} events and the marks capture how those events translate into each investor's risky asset price.
+In particular, purely independent, idiosyncratic jumps would correspond to $\eta^i(e)\, \eta^j(e) = 0$ for $i\neq j$ for $\nu$-almost all $e \in E$.

-The case closest to reality where all investors trade between the same common bond and the same common stock corresponds to the parameter choice where, for all $i=1,...,n+1$, $r^i =r$, $\sigma^i=0$, $\kappa^i = \kappa$, $\sigma^{0i} = \sigma^0$ and $\eta^i(e)=\eta(e)$ for some $r \in \mathbb{R}$, $\kappa \in \mathbb{R}$, $\sigma^0>0$ and some measurable function $\eta : E \to \mathbb{R}$.
-It is merely for notational simplicity that we refrain from specifying a multivariate model with several stocks.
-We refer to \cite{EspinosaTouzi2015}, \cite{FDR11} and \cite{LZ19} for an in-depth study of the single stock case, albeit without jumps.\\
+The simplest setting, on which we will focus in our numerical experiments, is the single common stock case where all investors trade between the same common bond and the same common stock.
+This corresponds to the parameter choice where, for all $i=1,...,n+1$, $r^i =r$, $\sigma^i=0$, $\kappa^i = \kappa$, $\sigma^{0i} = \sigma^0$ and $\eta^i(e)=\eta(e)$ for some $r \in \mathbb{R}$, $\kappa \in \mathbb{R}$, $\sigma^0>0$ and some measurable function $\eta : E \to \mathbb{R}$.
+The possibility for idiosyncratic stocks does, however, not add any mathematical difficulties and is thus included here for sake of consistency with the literature; see, e.g., \cite{LZ19}.
+It is merely for notational simplicity that we refrain from specifying a multivariate model with several stocks. \\

 \textbf{Wealth Dynamics.} Let $x^i_0 > 0$ be the $i$th investor's initial wealth.
-The $i$th investor's investment strategies are described by a stochastic process $\tilde{\phi}^i= (\tilde{\phi}^i_t)_{t \in [0,T]}$ specifying the fraction of wealth invested in the risky asset $S^i$ at times $t \in [0,T]$.
-So, the investor's wealth process $X^i:= (X^i_t)_{t \in [0,T]} := (X^{\tilde{\phi}^i}_t)_{t \in [0,T]}$ will evolve accordingly as
+The $i$th investor's investment strategies are described by a stochastic process $\hat{\phi}^i= (\hat{\phi}^i_t)_{t \in [0,T]}$ specifying the fraction of wealth invested in the risky asset $S^i$ at times $t \in [0,T]$.
+So, the investor's wealth process $X^i:= (X^i_t)_{t \in [0,T]} := (X^{\hat{\phi}^i}_t)_{t \in [0,T]}$ will evolve accordingly as